 14 а The independent variable is distance between GM and non-GM fields.
-The dependent variable is the percentage of seeds produced at various positions as a result of cross-pollination.
+The dependent variable is the percentage of seeds produced at various positions as a result of cross-pollination.1

-% I have correctly identified the independent variable and the dependent variable.
+% I have correctly identified the independent variable and the dependent variable.1

-[A control group was not used in this experiment.]
-[Control groups b are not exposed to the IV.
-[An example of a control group would be setting up two fields of non-GM crops next to each other, and measuring the percentage of seeds produced at various positions as a result of cross-pollination.
+[A control group was not used in this experiment.1] [Control groups b are not exposed to the IV.2 [An example of a control group would be setting up two fields of non-GM crops next to each other, and measuring the percentage of seeds produced at various positions as a result of cross-pollination.3

-- A control group could be a non-GM crop set up in an isolated space e.g. a greenhouse. - I have stated that there was no control group. - I have described the nature of control groups. - I have outlined what a control group would look like this experiment. - I have used appropriate biological terminology such as: IV, control, percentage. - The general trend is that the further the distance between crops, the с less cross-pollination.
-[The most cross-pollination occurred when there was no gap between plots (10% cross-pollination at edge of crop, 2% 10m into crop).
-There was little difference between placing the crops 5 and 7m apart (both had 1% cross-pollination at edge of plot), except the plots 7m apart had only 0.3% crosspollination 10m into the non-GM crop (as opposed to 0.5%).
+- A control group could be a non-GM crop set up in an isolated space e.g. a greenhouse. - I have stated that there was no control group.1 - I have described the nature of control groups.2 - I have outlined what a control group would look like this experiment.3 - I have used appropriate biological terminology such as: IV, control, percentage. - The general trend is that the further the distance between crops, the с less cross-pollination.1 [The most cross-pollination occurred when there was no gap between plots (10% cross-pollination at edge of crop, 2% 10m into crop).2 There was little difference between placing the crops 5 and 7m apart (both had 1% cross-pollination at edge of plot), except the plots 7m apart had only 0.3% crosspollination 10m into the non-GM crop (as opposed to 0.5%).3

-$\langle$ I have outlined the general trend of the data. / 💥 I have stated where cross-pollination was most common.
-I have stated where cross-pollination was least common.
-I have used data from the table to support my response. i [Replication allows you to take a mean of a group, so outliers or results influenced by random error have less impact on your results.][Replication also helps scientists to understand the precision of their measurements.] × × I have stated that replication reduces the impact of outliers and random error. × × I have stated that replication gives a measure of precision.
+I have outlined the general trend of the data.1 I have stated where cross-pollination was most com \checkmark × I have used data from the table to support my response.
+[Replication allows you to take a mean of a group, so outliers or results influenced by random error have less impact on your results.1][Replication also helps scientists to understand the precision of their measurements.2] V I have stated that replication reduces the impact outliers and random error.
+1 I have stated that replication reduces the impact of outliers and random error.
+1 I have stated that replication gives a measure of precision.
+2

-- I have used appropriate biological terminology such as: random error, outliers, precision. - ii [If they wished to replicate each experimental group three times, the farmers would need more plots and land.
-They could set up each group a great distance (e.g. 1 km) apart from each other to ensure they are not affecting each other, and plant three of each plot type.
+- I have used appropriate biological terminology such as: random error, outliers, precision. - ii [If they wished to replicate each experimental group three times, the farmers would need more plots and land.1 They could set up each group a great distance (e.g. 1 km) apart from each other to ensure they are not affecting each other, and plant three of each plot type.2

-- I have drawn and described an appropriately replicated experiment.1 - I have recognised that the replicates may affect each other, and attempted to overcome this issue in the design. - By having the trials run at different times, different treatments may be exposed to different weather conditions (e.g. rain, light, temperature, wind).[This could reduce the accuracy of the results] and be a potential confounding factor. - I have identified factors that may be uncontrolled over time.1 I have stated this could make the results less accurate.
-I have identified this problem as a confounding factor/ - f Farmer Y is benefitting from GM crops, but Farmer X is the individual who pays for the GM crops.
-[The farmers should consider if this situation adheres to the ethical principle of justice.
+- I have drawn and described an appropriately replicated experiment.1 - I have recognised that the replicates may affect each other, and attempted to overcome this issue in the design.2 - By having the trials run at different times, different treatments may be exposed to different weather conditions (e.g. rain, light, temperature, wind).1[This could reduce the accuracy of the results2] and be a potential confounding factor.3 - I have identified factors that may be uncontrolled over time.1 I have stated this could make the results less accurate.2 I have identified this problem as a confounding factor/ - f Farmer Y is benefitting from GM crops, but Farmer X is the individual who pays for the GM crops.1 [The farmers should consider if this situation adheres to the ethical principle of justice.2 variable.3 farmers should consider if this situation adheres to the ethical principle of respect.

-variable.3